Veewee Command Options

 Usage: vagrant basebox <command> [<args>]

-command style, which may feel more natural if you’re already used to working with Vagrant.
+This allows you to use the vagrant command style, which may feel more natural if you’re already used to working with Vagrant.
 Please see Veewee’s Vagrant doc for more details.

 Up Next